VCurry20/-pands-problem-sheet/README.md

 - W3 Schools, How to reverse a string, (No Date) - https://www.w3schools.com/python/python_howto_reverse_string.asp (Accessed: February 2021)

 - Salty Crane Blog, How to reverse words in a sentence using Python and C (April 22, 2009) - https://www.saltycrane.com/blog/2009/04/how-reverse-words-sentence-using-python-and-c/ (Accessed: February 2021)

+- Educative.io, How do you reverse a string in Python?
+(No Date) - https://www.educative.io/edpresso/how-do-you-reverse-a-string-in-python (Accessed: February 2021)
 <br/>

 # Task 3  - Collatz